 - as ever, be brave

-Submissions to email@example.com.
-We accept submissions during the months of February, May, August and November.
+We accept submissions during the months of February and August.

 Kathryn Hummel is a writer, researcher, poet and the author of Poems from Here, The Bangalore Set and the forthcoming chapbook The Body That Holds.
 Her diverse work has been recognised internationally, appearing in publications including Meanjin, Transnational Literature, Tincture, Cordite, Gulf Times, Himal Southasian, The Letters Page, the anthology How Does One Dress to Buy Dragonfruit? and the acclaimed online journal PopMatters.
 Awarded the Meanjin/NEC Essay Writing Competition in 1997, Kathryn received a nomination for the Pushcart Prize in 2013 and was listed as a finalist in The Atlas Review’s Open Chapbook Competition in 2016.
 Kathryn is the founding editor of Friends with Drinks, a website featuring creative responses to drinking and place, developed during a Digital Writer’s Residency with the SA Writers Centre.
 Based in Australia but inspired by her multicultural and bilingual background to travel, Kathryn has also lived in Bangladesh and India.